-- the welfare of the person or a person living with them is seriously at risk as a result of the consumption of alcohol; or
+- the welfare of the person or a person living with them or of a family member of the person is seriously at risk as a result of the consumption of alcohol; or

 - if a person commits an offence or behaves in an offensive or disorderly manner in licensed premises or an area adjacent to licensed premises; or

 - any other reasonable ground.

 Where the ground for issuing the order is that of welfare of the person or a person living with them the order can be for an indefinite or specified period of time.